moher14/deploy_bionique_app/README.md

 # deploy_bionique_app
-# Deploy Bionique-app on Google Cloud
+# Deploy Bionique-app on Google Cloud kubernetess

 To deploy the Bionique-app on Google Cloud, follow these steps: